veeneck/fnse/README.md

 **Animations**: CSS Animations are used to add subtle effects while scrolling.
 Any element with a class name of `triggerMe` will be checked on scroll.
 If the element is in view, it will be given a class of `triggeredCSS3` where animations can be attached.

 **Carousel**: https://glidejs.com for carousel

+As much of the JS as possible is loaded as needed.
+For example, maps are only loaded when they're about to come into view.
+The combination of this, lazy load and deferred loading has decreased the initial load from ~12mb to ~600kb.

 ## Responsive Concerns